 Lee van der Voo is a contributing editor for Civil Eats based in Oregon.
 Her investigations of food, energy, and climate issues have appeared in ProPublica, The New York Times, The Atlantic, Slate, and Seattle Weekly, among others.
 She is the former managing director of InvestigateWest and the author of The Fish Market, a book in which she chronicles the commoditization of fish.
 She does get seasick.
 She is not easily deterred.

-Lisa Held is Civil Eats’ senior staff reporter.
+Lisa Held is Civil Eats’ senior staff reporter and a contributing editor.
 Since 2015, she has reported on agriculture and the food system with an eye toward sustainability, equality, and health, and her stories have appeared in publications including The Guardian, The Washington Post, and Mother Jones.
 In the past, she covered health and wellness and was an editor at Well+Good.
 She is based in Baltimore and has a master’s degree from Columbia University’s School of Journalism.

 Wesley Brown is a senior reporter for Civil Eats.
 Based in Arkansas, he is the former publisher of the Daily Record, and a long-time business and political reporter whose work has appeared in the Wall Street Journal, Reuters, and Dow Jones international newswires, the Associated Press and dozens of top U.S. newspapers.
 Wesley is also a board director for the National Inventors Hall of Fame in Akron, Ohio, and serves on the Arkansas Freedom of Information Task Force.
 He is also chairman of deacons at Christway Missionary Baptist Church in Little Rock.